Taylor accuses Chalmers of ‘raiding Australia’s nest egg’ amid Future Fund changes

 RIAA applauds changes

-The co-CEO of the Responsible Investment Association Australasia, Dean Hegarty, applauded the government’s announcement, noting that this will bring $230+ billion sovereign wealth fund in line with other leading sovereign wealth funds who have directives to use their investments to support.
+The co-CEO of the Responsible Investment Association Australasia (RIAA), Dean Hegarty, applauded the government’s announcement, saying this will bring the $230-plus billion sovereign wealth fund in line with other leading sovereign wealth funds that have directives to use their investments to support national goals.

-In a LinkedIn post, Hegarty wrote: “While there will be the inevitable comments about using money for politics, few can argue that Australia needs more houses and people need affordable homes to live in”.
+In a LinkedIn post, Hegarty said: “While there will be the inevitable comments about using money for politics, few can argue that Australia needs more houses and people need affordable homes to live in.

-Hegarty also touched on “inevitable” comments about sacrificing returns, arguing that the “evidence simply doesn’t back that up”.
+Hegarty also touched on “inevitable” comments about sacrificing returns, saying that the “evidence simply doesn’t back that up”.

 “Our recent Benchmark Report demonstrates that high quality funds that factor in environmental and social issues perform.
 But if you don’t believe us, look across the ditch at the NZ Super Fund,” said the co-CEO.